Click each home care question to view the answer.

 Answer: Services can begin within 24-48 hours depending upon when the personalized assessment is completed.
 Occasionally, we can start the same day.

 Answer: In some cases a deposit will be required.
 More information will be given to you at the time of the assessment.

 Answer: Yes, we care for people of all ages.

 Answer: Yes, just call us with the days and times and we will arrange for help during those days and hours.

-Answer: For the most part, the answer is no. Some companies will pay in the case where the patients’ needs require hourly nursing care typically if they are on a vent or some other high tech service that only a nurse can provide.
-If the patient needs the assistance of a Home Care Aide, your health insurance does not pay in those instances.
+Answer: For the most part, the answer is no. Some companies will pay in the case where the patient’s needs require hourly nursing care, typically if he/she is on a vent or some other high tech service that only a nurse can provide.
+If the patient needs the assistance of a home care aide, your health insurance does not pay in those instances.
 We would recommend you call them or read your benefit document to get clarification.